pwrdwnsys/gmc-faq/README.md

 Most music/SFX issues should have been resolved in Patch 2, released Sunday 23rd March 2021.

+## LOCALISATION

+### Is GMC available in languages other than English?
+Are other languages planned?

+At launch, GMC will only be available in English.
+It is hoped that in future other languages may be supported, however there is no localisation work currently in progress.
+There is quite a large amount of text in the game that requires localisation/translation so this is not a small undertaking.

 ## GAME SAVES

 ### Where are save games located?